eea/rdfexport/README.txt

 tables-to-export and queries-to-run through a properties file that we call below as "RDF export properties file".

+The output file is specified with the -o option.
+If it's not given, standard output is used.

 For the auto-discovery, provide -x as command line option.
 If you supply -xa, the auto-discovery mode will prompt you for confirmation on all tables and foreign keys discovered.

-Auto-discovered information will be saved into a given properties file and no RDF exported, when you provide that file's path in the -p command line option.
+Auto-discovered information will be saved into a given output file and no RDF exported, when you provide -p command line option.

 The database connection properties and also numerous properties required for the RDF generation are given in a properties file whose path is supplied via the -f command line option.

-The RDF output file is specified with the -o option.
-If it's not given, standard output is used.

 If the database is an MS-Access file (aka MDB file) or a dBase (aka DBF) directory, then it can be provided with the -T command line option.